jicowan/resume/README.md

 [📧 jicowan@proton.me](mailto:jicowan@proton.me) | [🔗 LinkedIn](https://www.linkedin.com/in/jicowan) | [👾 GitHub](https://github.com/jicowan) | [📝 Medium](https://medium.com/@jicowan)

 ## Summary
 I’m a **technology professional** based in Chicago, Illinois with **25+ years of experience**.
 For the last 6 years my focus area has been Kubernetes and the cloud-native ecosystem with an emphasis on cloud-native security and networking.
-I am passionate about working with and learning from customers and creating solutions to complex problems.
+I am passionate about working with and learning from customers, creating solutions to complex problems, and mentoring.

 ## Skills